ekzhu/datasketch/README.md

 - Add Weighted MinHash data sketch
 - Add Weighted MinHash LSH index
 - Performance and accuracy benchmark for Weighted MinHash
+- Rename `digest` to `update` for `MinHash` and `HyperLogLog`, and use bytes as input argument.
+- Added new methods for data sketches

 ## MinHash

 MinHash lets you estimate the
 [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index)
 (resemblance)
 between sets of